Date of Degree

 Copyright 2011 Nicholas Wayne Thomas

 Thomas, Nicholas Wayne.
-"Standard methods for the Iowa statewide floodplain mapping program." thesis, University of Iowa, 2011.
+"Standard methods for the Iowa statewide floodplain mapping program."
+MS (Master of Science) thesis, University of Iowa, 2011.